TillMeineke/ML_Zoomcamp2024_hw/helloListenDog/README.md

 ### Model selection

 The model should be able to detect dogs in an image, video or camera stream and predict, if the breed belongs to category 1 or category 3.
 For privacy reasons, the model should be able to detect human faces to blur them out.
-The model should be able to run on a mobile device, like a [smartphone](https://github.com/pytorch/ios-demo-app/tree/master/ObjectDetection "Object Detection with YOLOv5 on iOS") or a Raspberry Pi<!--[Real Time Inference on Raspberry Pi 4 (30 fps!)](https://pytorch.org/tutorials/intermediate/realtime_rpi.html) -->, but also on a server (project scope).
+The model should be able to run on a mobile device, like a [smartphone](https://github.com/pytorch/ios-demo-app/tree/master/ObjectDetection "Object Detection with YOLOv5 on iOS") or a [Raspberry Pi](https://pytorch.org/tutorials/intermediate/realtime_rpi.html "Real Time Inference on Raspberry Pi 4 (30 fps!)"), but also on a server (project scope).

 #### Why object detection?